 03. Focus on the hair

+When learning how to Photoshop someone into a picture, you'll need to consider hair.
 The Pen tool is excellent for hard, sharp lines, but unsuitable for anything that has rougher edges, such as hair or fabric.
 Each designer has their own ‘tried and tested’ trick for dealing with this, including any combination of masks, brushes and alpha channels.
 But the quickest and most effective method is Select and Mask (previously known as Refine Edge).

 Use the Quick Selection tool to roughly select the head and hair of your subject, using the square brackets keys to change the size of your brush.
 Then click on the Select and Mask button in the taskbar to refine your selection.
 It is then a matter of trial and improvement, experimenting with Radius, Contrast and Shift Edge until you have removed as much of the background as possible.
 You can then use this selection to either mask out or delete the background until you have removed as much of the background as possible and the hair looks natural.